Neiphiu Rio

-Neiphiu Guolhoulie Rio (born 11 November 1950) is an Indian politician who serving as the 9th and current Chief Minister of Nagaland since 2018, previously 2008 to 2014 and from 2003 to 2008.
-He is the only Nagaland Chief Minister to have served five consecutive terms, and is the longest serving Chief Minister of Nagaland.
+Neiphiu Rio (born 11 November 1950) is an Indian politician serving as the Chief Minister of Nagaland and leader of the house in state assembly since 2018, previously 2003 to 2014 and from 2018 till date.
+He is the longest serving Chief Minister of Nagaland.
 He was also a Member of Parliament from Nagaland in Lok Sabha from 2014 to 2018.
+He is also currently serving as the president of the Naga People's Front.

 Early life and education

-Neiphiu Guolhoulie Rio was born on 11 November 1950 to an Angami Naga family from Tuophema.
-His mother and father were Kevilhouü and Guolhoulie Rio.
+Neiphiu Rio was born on 11 November 1950 to an Angami Naga family from Tuophema.
+His parents were Guolhoulie and Kevilhouü Rio.
 He received his early education from Baptist English School, Kohima and Sainik School, Purulia, West Bengal.
-He attended college at St Joseph's College, Darjeeling and later graduated from Kohima Arts College.
+He attended St Joseph's College, Darjeeling and later graduated from Kohima Arts College.